-- ii.
-Construction of a sentence to add New sentence is selected by using order defined in previous step.
-The system remove redundant description from the selected sentence by comparing event information of the sentence and the extracted event set.
-We introduce following criteria to remove elements in a sentence. - An event that has similar events in the extracted event set is selected as a candidate one to remove. - Words, which belong to candidate ones to remove, are candidate words to remove.
-However, when "Root" element is also an element of other event that is not candidates one to remove, a word corresponding to "Root" element is removed from candidate words to remove. - Words that have dependency with removed elements are candidate words to remove. - The system modifies date information by using "Date" or "Article-

-Date" information and a range of "ArticleDate."
-For example, when there is a description about "10 日" (10th) in the artile with "ArticleDate" 981022 (22th October, 1998).
+- An event that has similar events in the extracted event set is selected as a candidate one to remove. - When "Root" element is also an element of other event that is not candidates one to remove, a word corresponding to "Root" element is removed from candidate words to remove. - Words that have dependency with removed elements are candidate words to remove. - The system modifies date information by using "Date" or "Article-Date" information and a range of "ArticleDate."
+For example, when there is a description about "10 $\exists$ " (10th) in the artile with "ArticleDate" 981022 (22th October, 1998).
 We modify date information as follows.
-When all articles are not published in a same year, we modify this description to '1998 年 10 月 10 日" (10th October, 1998).
-When all articles are published in a same year and not in a same month, we modify this description to '10 月 10 日" (10th October).

-• The system makes new sentence by removing the candidate words.

-(d) Check character size

-Count character size of a generated abstract.
+When all articles are not published in a same year, we modify this description to '1998年10月10日" (10th October, 1998).
+When all articles are published in a same year and not in a same month, we modify this description to '10 月 10 日" (10th October). - The system makes new sentence by removing the candidate words. - (d) Check character size Count character size of a generated abstract.
 When it does not exceeds the limit of given one, step 2 reiterates to generate longer abstract.
 When it exceeds the limit, new added sentence are removed from extracted sentences and reiterates step 2.
 When the system fails this check third consecutive times, it stops this reiteration process.

-Figure 2 shows an example of text compaction process
+Figure 2 shows an example of text compaction process.